Telenav/lexakai/README.md

 Any text between the markdown comments *start-user-text* and *end-user-text* will be preserved,
 allowing additional documentation to be maintained.

+### Custom README Templates <a name = "custom-readme-templates"></a>

+The first run of Lexakai on a project will create two default templates in the *documentation* folder
+one for projects with source code and one for parent projects (projects with sub-projects).
+These
+template files can be modified to produce custom output.
+To revert to the default templates, simply
+remove them and run Lexakai again.

 [//]: # (end-user-text)